XML RSS

 Pour the cake mixture into a well greased 13x9-inch baking pan.

-Go from Bakers German Chocolate Cake Recipe to Dessert Recipes
+Return from Bakers German Chocolate Cake Recipe to German Easy Dessert Recipes